marvinborner/bruijn/README.md

     :test (main) (F)

-    # read the files in std/ for an overview of all functions/libraries
+Read the files in std/ for an overview of all functions/libraries.

 ### Compilation to BLC